6 common tax mistakes for investors to avoid

 In tax terms, the cost basis is the original investment you make in an asset.
 Your cost basis matters because it will ultimately determine the amount of capital gains tax you pay on the sale of the asset.

 Avoid this mistake: When you sell an asset, certain upward or downward adjustments may need to be made to the cost basis, which could affect how much you pay in taxes.
-Work with a tax professional and an Ameriprise financial advisor to track and determine the correct basis in your assets.
+Work with a tax professional and a financial advisor to track and determine the correct basis in your assets.

 4. Neglecting opportunities to harvest your losses